korby/ManAdmin/readme.txt

 == Description ==

+Make a manual of the Admin panel easily and quickly.
-A simple back office usage's manual area, accessible by users and editable by administrators.
+This plugin offers a simple Admin panel usage's manual page, readable by editors and editable by administrators.
+You can insert Admin panel's menus and actions automatically by using recorder feature.

 == Installation ==

 1. download man-admin.zip
-2. install and active the plugin via your back office (www.youwordpress.com/wp-admin/plugin-install.php?tab=upload)
+2. install and active the plugin via your back office (www.yourwordpress.com/wp-admin/plugin-install.php?tab=upload)

 After installation, a new menu appear in back office named "Manual".

 == Changelog ==

+= 0.3 =
+* Added Automatic content feature.

 = 0.2 =
 * Completed readme.